golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 #### Webserver port

-Ray on Golem uses `ray-on-golem` server to control Golem nodes, payments, etc. This property is used when the server is starting and when the autoscaler from the Ray head node wants to add or remove nodes to/from your cluster.
+Ray on Golem uses `ray-on-golem` server as its gateway to the Golem Network.
+It controls Ray's head and worker nodes, takes care of signing agreements, executing payments to Golem providers and all other aspects inherent in the Golem ecosystem.
+The `webserver_port` property tells the server which TCP port it should listen on.

 #### Network